 The Class AA preferred shares and Class AAA preferred shares (Series 1) are both offered for sale from time to time, pursuant to the Credit Union by-laws.
 Only members of the Credit Union are eligible to purchase these shares.
 The shares have an issue price of \$100 per share with a minimum purchase of ten (10) shares and a maximum of five-hundred (500) shares.
-The shares are interest-bearing, non-voting, non-redeemable and non transferrable for a three year period.
+The shares are interest-bearing, non- voting, non-redeemable and non transferrable for a three year period.
 At the expiration from initial issue, the shares may be redeemed or rolled over into a new issuance of Class AA and Class AAA (series 1) preferred shares for an additional three year period.
 The shares may be callable by the Credit Union with 60 days written notice to the member.
 For the three year period, Class AA and Class AAA dividends shall be paid in an amount equal to that percentage of the par value of the preferred shares, which is equal to the Bank of Canada Prime Rate plus minimum 50 basis points as determined on the closing date.
 Money invested in the Preferred shares is not guaranteed or insured by the New Brunswick Credit Union Deposit Insurance Corporation.
-The number of Class AA preferred shares issued and outstanding at December 31, 2023 is 14,951 and their dividend rate is 3%, and the number of Class AAA preferred shares issued and outstanding at December 31, 2023 is 29,912 (nil in 2022) and their dividend rate is 7.2% (nil in 2022).
+The number of Class AA preferred shares issued and outstanding at December 31, 2024 is 11,050 (14,951 in 2023) and their dividend rate is 5.95% (3% in 2023).

+Number of Class AAA preferred shares issued and outstanding at December 31, 2024 is 49,912 (29,912 in 2023) and their dividend rate is 7.2% (7.2% in 2023).